Emergency Dentist in Richmond Hill

 Are you in severe pain, or have a broken tooth?
-We’re here to help you with same-day emergency dental care.
+We offer same day emergency dental care!

-Hummingbird Dental is a full-service dental clinic in Richmond Hill that provides emergency dentistry services to patients in the areas.
-At our 24/7 dentist office we address regular dental emergencies such as face swelling, accidents involving injuries to the mouth and teeth, dental pain and bleeding caused by trauma.
-Face swelling, in particular, is quite common an often caused by a tooth infection.
-In most cases, the swelling develops unnoticeable with mild discomfort and gradually builds up to painful swelling.
+Hummingbird Dental is a full-service dental clinic in Richmond Hill that provides emergency dentistry services to patients across the Greater Toronto Area.
+At our dentist office, we care for patients experiencing regular dental emergencies, such as face swelling, injuries to the teeth/mouth and dental pain.
+Face swelling, in particular, is quite common.
+It is often caused by a tooth infection.
+In most cases, the swelling starts off as barely noticeable, escalates to mild discomfort and gradually builds up to painful swelling.

-Depending on the extremity of the case, we may carry out the follow-up treatment on the same day or after a couple of days of draining the tooth abscess.
-In case you have periapical abscess, you will need root canal treatment to save and restore the damaged part of the tooth where the nerve endings are located.
-The dentist will remove all the dead pulpal tissue from the hole drilled in the tooth after the pus escapes and fill up the remaining space with a tooth filling.
+Depending on the severity of the case, we may carry out the follow up treatment on the same day or a couple of days after draining the tooth abscess.
+If you have a periapical abscess, you may need an extraction or a root canal to save and restore the damaged part of the tooth where the nerve endings are located.
+The dentist will remove the dead pulpal tissue from the hole drilled in the tooth after the pus escapes and fill the remaining space with a tooth filling.

-In case the abscess formed in the gum (Periodontal abscess), after draining, the dentist will clean the pocket formed by the abscess and smooth out the root surfaces of the tooth so the pocket closes up and disappears.
-In case the infection is recurrent, you may need oral surgery to reshape the gum tissue and prevent future infection.
+In case the abscess formed in the gum (periodontal abscess) after draining, the dentist will clean the pocket formed by the abscess and smooth out the root surfaces of the tooth so the pocket closes up and disappears.
+If the infection recurs, you may need oral surgery to reshape the gum tissue and prevent future infection.

 You can prevent dental abscess by practicing good oral hygiene.
-Sometimes the pain caused by dental abscess may be pulsating; just because the pain goes down, does not mean the infection goes away and you should visit a dentist as soon as possible.
+Sometimes the pain caused by dental abscess may be pulsating.
+If the pain subsides, it does not mean that the infection has gone away; you should visit a dentist as soon as possible.